idan545/Team2Proj/README.md

 ## 🎯 Overview

-EvalSystem is a bilingual (Hebrew/English) platform designed to streamline the process of evaluating academic projects during conferences and presentations.
+This application is a bilingual (Hebrew/English) platform designed to streamline the process of evaluating academic projects during conferences and presentations.
 It provides role-based access for students, judges, and department managers, enabling efficient project submission, evaluation, and grade management.

 ---